orbit-mvi/orbit-mvi/orbit-2-core/README.md

 - `transform` and `transformX` calls execute in an `IO` thread so as not to block the Orbit [Container](src/main/java/com/babylon/orbit2/Container.kt) from accepting further events.
-- Updates delivered via `Container.stateStream` and `Container.sideEffectStream`
+- Updates delivered via `Container.stateStream` and
-  come in on the same thread you call `Stream.connect` on.
-However the connection to the stream has to be manually managed and cancelled.
-To make it more convenient to consume a `Stream` we have created wrappers to turn it into e.g. `LiveData`.
+  `Container.sideEffectStream` come in on the main coroutine dispatcher if installed, with the default dispatcher as the fallback.
+However, the connection to the stream has to be manually managed and cancelled.

 ## Error handling

 It is good practice to handle all of your errors within your flows.
-Orbit
-does not provide any built-in exception handling because it cannot make assumptions about how you respond to errors, avoiding putting your system in an undefined state.
+Orbit does not provide any built-in exception handling because it cannot make assumptions about how you respond to errors, avoiding putting your system in an undefined state.